Miltiades

 Miltiades (/mɪlˈtaɪəˌdiːz/; Μιλτιάδης Κίμωνος; c.
-550 – 489 BC), also known as Miltiades the Younger, was a Greek Athenian citizen known mostly for his role in the Battle of Marathon, as well as for his downfall afterwards.
+550 – 489 BC), also known as Miltiades the Younger, was a Greek Athenian statesman known mostly for his role in the Battle of Marathon, as well as for his downfall afterwards.
 He was the son of Cimon Coalemos, a renowned Olympic chariot-racer, and the father of Cimon, the noted Athenian statesman.

 Family

-Miltiades was a well-born Athenian, and considered himself a member of the Aeacidae, as well as a member of the prominent Philaid clan.
+Miltiades was a well-born Athenian, and was accounted a member of the Aeacidae, as well as a member of the prominent Philaid clan.
 He came of age during the tyranny of the Peisistratids.

 His family was prominent, due in good part to their success with Olympic chariot-racing.
-Plutarch claimed that Cimon, Miltiades' father, was known as "Coalemos", meaning "simpleton", because he had a reputation for being rough around the edges, but whose three successive chariot-racing victories at the Olympics made him popular, so popular in fact that, Herodotus claims, the sons of Peisistratos murdered him out of jealousy.
+Plutarch claimed that Cimon, Miltiades's father, was known as "Coalemos", meaning "simpleton", because he had a reputation for being rough around the edges, but whose three successive chariot-racing victories at the Olympics made him popular, so popular in fact that, Herodotus claims, the sons of Peisistratos murdered him out of jealousy.

 Miltiades was named after his father's maternal half-brother, Miltiades the Elder, who was also a victor at Olympic chariot-racing.

 Miltiades's son Cimon was a major Athenian figure of the 470s and 460s BC.
 His daughter Elpinice is remembered for her confrontations with Pericles, as recorded by Plutarch.

 Tyrant of the Thracian Chersonese

 Around 555 BC, Miltiades the Elder left Athens to establish a colony on the Thracian Chersonese (now the Gallipoli Peninsula), setting himself up as a semi-autonomous tyrant under the protection of Athens.
-Meanwhile, contrary to what one would expect from a man whose father was rumoured to have been murdered by the city leaders, Miltiades the Younger rose through the ranks of Athens to become eponymous archon under the rule of the Peisistratid tyrant Hippias in 524/23 BC.
+Meanwhile, despite alleged rumors that abounded that his father had been murdered by the city leaders, Miltiades the Younger rose through the ranks of Athens to become eponymous archon under the rule of the Peisistratid tyrant Hippias in 524/23 BC.

-Miltiades the Elder was childless, so when he died around 520 BC, his nephew, Miltiades the Younger's brother, Stesagoras, inherited the tyranny of the Chersonese.
-Four years later (516 BC), Stesagoras met his death by an axe to the head, so the tyrant Hippias sent Miltiades the Younger to claim his brother's lands.
-Stesagoras' reign had been tumultuous, full of war and revolt.
+Miltiades the Elder was childless, so when he died around 520 BC, his nephew Stesagoras inherited the tyranny of the Chersonese.
+Four years later (516 BC), Stesagoras met his death by an axe to the head, the tyrant of Athens Hippias sent Miltiades the Younger to claim his brother's lands.
+Stesagoras's reign had been tumultuous, full of revolts often led by the native Dolonci, who after the death of Miltiades the Elder were no longer inclined to serve under Greek rule.
 Wishing to achieve stronger control over his lands than his brother had, Miltiades feigned mourning for his brother's death.
 When the men of rank from the Chersonese came to console him, he imprisoned them.
 He then ensured his power by employing 500 troops.
 He also made an alliance with King Olorus of Thrace by marrying his daughter, Hegesipyle.